chamarthi-deekshitha/RFID-Based-Unified-Citizen-Service-Management-System/README.md

 ## ✨ System Features in Detail

 The system relies on an external **AT25LC512 (512Kbit / 64KB)** EEPROM over SPI0 to maintain persistent user states.
-### 1. 🪪 Universal RFID Authentication & Card Security
+### 1. 🪪 RFID-Based User Authentication
 *   **Dual Roles:** Distinguishes between standard citizens (cards registered in parallel arrays) and system administrators (Officer Master Card).
-*   **Loss Prevention / Blocking Mechanism:** The Officer Menu allows administrators to select any citizen by index and mark their status as `BLOCKED` (stores `0x01` at their EEPROM index).
+*   **Card Blocking Mechanism:** The Officer Menu allows administrators to select any citizen by index and mark their status as `BLOCKED` (stores `0x01` at their EEPROM index).
 If a citizen's physical card is stolen/lost and scanned afterwards, access is immediately blocked, trigger outputs (Red LED and continuous Buzzer) are activated, and the incident is logged via serial telemetry.
 *   **Inactivity & Redraw Resiliency:** Protects user sessions with a 20-second inactivity timeout for all keypad input operations, returning to the login loop if abandoned.

-### 2. 🏦 Secure ATM (Automated Teller Machine) Module
+### 2. 🏦 ATM (Automated Teller Machine) Module
-*   **Encrypted Storage:** Balances and individual ATM PINs are stored securely in external non-volatile memory.
+*   **Persistent Storage:** Balances and individual ATM PINs are stored in external non-volatile EEPROM.
 *   **Transactional Guards:**
     *   Restricts withdrawals to multiples of `100`, `200`, and `500` rupees.
     *   Enforces a minimum balance limit (`Rs.
 500`) and a maximum storage boundary (`Rs.
 65,535` based on 16-bit uint representation).